12AT7/segmentation_challenge/README.md

 * The project must be written in C++.
 Python would be way easier if all we wanted to see was a solved algorithm, but actually we are just as interested in your ability to engineer total software systems as your ability to innovate a novel algorithm.
+If you want to make plots or other numerical analysis for any reason, you may use Python or other suitable language for that purpose, but keep the main computation in C++.

 * To get the skeleton and your solution to compile, you will have to show enough Linux chops (using the distribution of your choice) to get some